canonical/ubuntu.com/templates/legal/ubuntu-advantage-service-description/index.md

 - <strong id="term-openstack-packages">OpenStack Packages</strong> means packages relevant to OpenStack present in the Ubuntu Main repository of the Ubuntu Archive, including updates to those packages delivered in the Ubuntu Cloud Archive.
 This includes Charms listed at [https://wiki.ubuntu.com/OpenStack/OpenStackCharms](https://wiki.ubuntu.com/OpenStack/OpenStackCharms).
 - <strong>Physical Node</strong> means a single named/managed unit of physical compute infrastructure, essentially the shelf or rack unit.
 May contain multiple CPU sockets, cores, NICs, Storage controllers/devices.
 - <strong>Public Cloud</strong> means an Environment in which third parties (i.e. beyond just Canonical and the customer) are able to create and manage Guest or Container Instances.
-- <strong id="term-rancher">Rancher</strong> means the software known as Rancher as published by Rancher Labs.
 - <strong>Region</strong> means a discrete OpenStack environment with dedicated API endpoints that typically shares only the Identity (Keystone) service with other Regions.
 An OpenStack Region must be contained within a single datacentre.
 - <strong>Support</strong> means break-fix support and answering basic questions about Supported Packages.
 Deployment and Upgrade assistance, as well as configuration and optimization of Kubernetes fall outside the scope of support.
 - <strong>Supported Kubernetes Packages</strong> means packages containing the binary form of Kubernetes as distributed by Canonical or the CNCF via a suitable package repository.